You will be asked to confirm that you have read the Guide and agree to the rules and regulations.

 A DENTPIN will be required to apply to take the test.
 If you have previously applied for, or taken, the DAT, NBDE, or NBDHE, you already have a DENTPIN®.
 Retrieve, register, or get more information about DENTPIN.

 For more information about the examinations and how scores are reported, download and review the:

-To access the NBDE applications, see the tabs on the left navigation.
+To access the NBDE Part II application, select it on the left navigation.
 Examination fees are nonrefundable and nontransferable.
 There are no exceptions.
 Your credit or debit card will be charged when you submit your application.

 Request for Accommodations

 An individual is considered to have a disability under the Americans with Disabilities Act if he or she has a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.
 Major life activities include seeing, hearing, speaking, walking, breathing, performing manual tasks, learning, caring for oneself, and working.

 English as a second language, test anxiety, slow reading without an identified underlying physical or mental deficit, or failure to achieve a desired outcome are generally not covered by the Americans with Disabilities Act.

 Additional information on eligibility can be downloaded from the links below:

 The name on your IDs must match exactly the name on your application or you will be denied admission to test.
 If you are denied admission, you will need to submit a new application.
 Your previous fee will be forfeited.